lsst-dm/dmtn-113/index.rst

 A lot of time and effort was spent trying to understand significant performance drop observed for small data size (low visit count).
-The effect was seen as quickly growing processing time for visit which then quickly dropped to a reasonable numbers. :ref:`Figure 2 <fig-oracle-15x15-problem>` show this behavior.
+The effect was seen as quickly growing processing time for visit which then quickly dropped to a reasonable numbers. :numref:`fig-oracle-15x15-problem` show this behavior.

 .. figure:: /_static/fig-oracle-15x15-problem.png
    :name: fig-oracle-15x15-problem